GeoCat/qgis-bridge-plugin/docs/source/14_bridge_behaviour.md

-# Bridge Behaviour
+# Bridge Conventions

 ## Naming

 The following section is both valid for GeoServer and MapServer.
-Replace GeoServer with MapServer and ignore the part about the datastore for MapServer.

-When publishing data to GeoServer Bridge uses the following naming
+When publishing data Bridge uses the following naming
 convention:

--   The ArcMap layer name is used for the GeoServer layer name, for this the ArcMap layer name is escaped to make it a valid WMS/WFS/WCS layer name (replacing spaces with underscores, replacing special characters with underscores)
+-   The ArcMap layer name is used for the layer name, for this the ArcMap layer name is escaped to make it a valid WMS/WFS/WCS layer name (replacing spaces with underscores, replacing special characters with underscores)
--   The ArcMap layer name is used for the GeoServer layer title.
+-   The ArcMap layer name is used for the layer title.
 There is also the option to use the metadata title of the layer, configure this by setting `MetadataTitleAsOWSTitle` configuration parameter, see [MetadataTitleAsOWSTitle](6_configuration_extension.html#metadatatitleasowstitle)
--   When using a file based datastore (such as Shapefile, GeoPackage or GeoTiff) in GeoServer the name of the datastore will be set to the escaped ArcMap layer name
+-   When using a file based datastore (such as Shapefile, GeoPackage or GeoTiff) the name of the datastore will be set to the escaped ArcMap layer name
 -   The filename of the exported file (Shapefile, GeoPackage or GeoTiff) will be set to the escaped ArcMap layer name